WaybackProwler/AX96PosterQuickSearch/README.md

 Credit to ShayGuy for creating the annotated version of Lum's poster.

-Credit to seigneurfuo for creating the first search function.
+Credit to seigneurfuo for creating the first try at a searchable version.

 This version searches as you type, unlike seigneurfuo's version which requires you hit a button every time.